 Part I: Global Consciousness

-Chapter 1: Art and Cultures
+Chapter 1: Art and Culture

-Chapter 2: Spirituality, Humanities, and Responsibilities
+Chapter 2: Spirituality, Humanity, and Responsibility

 Chapter 3: Finding One’s Voice

 Chapter 5: The Universal Language

 Chapter 6: Media and Materials and Techniques

 Chapter 8: Community of Intersectionality

 Chapter 10: Learning, Innovative Thinking, and Skills Development

 Chapter 11: Information, media, and technology